mzazon/awesome-cloud-projects/aws/video-processing-mediaconvert/video-processing-mediaconvert.md

     MEDIACONVERT-->S3_OUTPUT
     MEDIACONVERT-->EVENTBRIDGE
     EVENTBRIDGE-->LAMBDA
-    S3_OUTPUT-->CLOUDFRONT
+    S3_OUTPUT-->OAC
+    OAC-->CLOUDFRONT
     CLOUDFRONT-->DEVICES

     style MEDIACONVERT fill:#FF9900
     style LAMBDA fill:#FF9900
     style S3_INPUT fill:#3F8624
     style S3_OUTPUT fill:#3F8624
+    style OAC fill:#FF9900
 ```

 ## Prerequisites

-1. AWS account with appropriate permissions for S3, Lambda, MediaConvert, and EventBridge
+1. AWS account with appropriate permissions for S3, Lambda, MediaConvert, EventBridge, CloudFront, and IAM
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic knowledge of video formats and streaming protocols
 4. Understanding of event-driven architectures
 5. Estimated cost: $5-15 for testing (depends on video processing volume)

 > **Note**: AWS Elemental MediaConvert is the recommended service for video processing.
-Amazon Elastic Transcoder is being discontinued on November 13, 2025, and new applications should use MediaConvert.
+Amazon Elastic Transcoder was discontinued on November 13, 2025, and all new applications should use MediaConvert for video processing workflows.

 > **Warning**: MediaConvert pricing is based on the duration and complexity of video processing.
 Monitor your usage through AWS Cost Explorer and consider implementing processing limits for cost control.